mosefatullah/dodleUI/README.md

 ```bash
 npm install doodleui
 ```
-Or, you can download the [zip](https://github.com/mosefatullah/doodleui/zipball/main) file & extract it in your project directory.
+Or, you can download the [zip](https://github.com/mosefatullah/doodleui/zipball/main) file & then keep the `dist` folder in your project directory.

 ### Usage